Ev-jan/kanban-board/README.md

 ## Installation and Usage
 To run the Kanban board project locally, follow these steps:

-- Clone the repository: git clone <repository-url>
+- Clone the repository: git clone
 - Install the dependencies: npm install
 - Start the development server: npm start
-- Open the application in your browser: http://localhost:3000
+- Open the application in your browser